MEMBER BENEFITS INCLUDE:

-Forums › COFFEE HOUSE (General Discussion) › Why Do You Play? › Reply To: Why Do You Play?
+Forums › ALL THINGS MUSIC › Why Do You Play? › Reply To: Why Do You Play?

 I think I started playing guitar because my best friend played guitar and drums.
 His drums were these cardboard snare-shaped things that he managed to make sound like drums.